Choosing a UX Strategy that suits you and your users: Agile Vs Lean UX

 Followers of agile and lean methodologies understand the importance of striking the right balance, instead of going to extremes.
 Some say that lean and agile methodologies are complementary in that becoming lean makes you more agile (and vice versa).
 But what if that’s just not enough?
 How about we take it a step further?

-Continuous integration of Lean agile allows for the MVP to maintain functionality while other features are added, whilst the exposing defects right away instead of leaving them to a final testing phase.
+Continuous integration of Lean Agile allows for the MVP to maintain functionality while other features are added.
+It also exposes defects right away instead of leaving them to a final testing phase.

 The advantages of this method include: